Gluten Free Fruit Pizza is a fun and delicious dessert for any and all occasions.

 - Preheat oven to 375 F. Grease two cookie sheets with nonstick spray or a little butter, or use parchment paper or a reusable silicone mat.

 - Cut butter into little cubes.
 Using a hand mixer, cream butter and sugar together in a large mixing bowl.
 Beat in the egg and vanilla extract.

-- Bake 10-12 minutes, or until lightly browned around the edges.
-Cool 5 minutes before removing to a cookie rack.
+- Bake for 10-12 minutes, or until lightly browned around the edges.
+Cool for 5 minutes before removing to a cookie rack.
 Allow to cool fully before icing.

 To make the Cream Cheese Icing:

 - While the sugar cookies are baking, hand wash your electric mixer and attachments.
 Once clean and dry, add cream cheese to a mixing bowl and beat for one minute, until smooth and fluffy.
 Add powdered sugar, vanilla, and fresh-squeezed lemon juice.
 Beat until fully combined.
 Store in refrigerator until ready to ice.

 - Ice the sugar cookies with cream cheese frosting.
 You can use a piping bag or make your own by spooning frosting into a plastic bag, pushing it to one side, and cutting a hole in the corner.
 (Example picture in the post above) You can always use a small knife to smooth over any imperfections.
 Lightly press fresh fruit into the icing so it will stay in place.

 - Store mini fruit pizzas in a single layer on a cookie sheet or covered Tupperware.
 Refrigerate immediately and eat within 3 days.